ThemeFuse/Brizy/readme.txt

 11. **Resize columns by dragging the handle that appears in between**

 == Changelog ==

+= 1.0.54 - 2019-01-11 =
+* New: Added block screenshots in browsers that support it
+* New: Possibility to add custom names to anchor links
+* New: Compatibility litespeed plugin
+* New: Added api methods to get/save block screenshots
+* Fixed: Impossible to add global colors to RichText links
+* Fixed: Impossible to change margin to less than -100
+* Fixed: Lightbox z-index conflict with header blocks
+* Fixed: Remove actions that play with js scripts
+* Fixed: Check every request for multiple urls by Brizy_Editor_Http_Response
+* Fixed: Fixed the regexp for head extraction

 = 1.0.53 - 2018-12-14 =
 * Fixed: Unable to delete Global blocks